 A lot of people turn to facelift surgery to help them look younger as they reach middle age.
 Last year, more than a quarter of a million facelifts were performed on people around the country.
 At the Williams Center, our surgeons perform different types of facelifts, including one known as the weekend facelift.
 The weekend facelift is a variation of the traditional facelift that can address aging problems in the face before it’s necessary to have the full version.

 Target Areas for the Weekend Facelift

 Aging begins to show in the lower half of your face around your early 40s and 50s.
 The skin starts to loosen and sags around your jaw and chin.
 It also starts to form wrinkles around your mouth and between your upper lip and nose.
 Over time, the wrinkles become more pronounced and the sagging skin becomes more obvious around your jaw line and neck.

-When you’re comparing the facelift and the weekend lift, the two procedures are quite similar.
-This makes sense considering that the weekend lift is a variation of the traditional facelift.
+When you’re comparing the facelift and the weekend facelift, the two procedures are quite similar.
+This makes sense considering that the weekend facelift is a variation of the traditional facelift.
 However, there are some key differences that are worth noting when you’re contemplating the two surgeries.

 - Surgery sedation – Facelift surgery almost always uses intravenous anesthesia to put a patient completely under for the procedure.
-This procedure is far more extensive than a weekend lift and makes it necessary for greater sedation.
-A weekend lift can be performed using local anesthesia and may not require patients to be completely sedated.
+This procedure is far more extensive than a weekend facelift and makes it necessary for greater sedation.
+A weekend facelift can be performed using local anesthesia and may not require patients to be completely sedated.